pngan/winlayout/README.md

 ## Install and Use the WinForm App

 On the Windows Desktop that you wish to manage:
-Download and unzip `WinLayout-UI.zip` and run the `WinLayout-UI.exe` file.
+Download and unzip `WinLayout-UI.7z` and run the `WinLayout-UI.exe` file.
 Click the `Save` button to record the current window locations.
 Click the `Restore` button to restore the saved window locations.
 ![image](https://user-images.githubusercontent.com/4557674/134147662-34f4cb39-f7ad-4a82-be5f-57b476b8d7cd.png)